OSVTAC/OSVTAC.github.io/meetings/2017-11-16/minutes.md

 and that the latest version adopted in March 2015 removed the prohibition on interpreted languages.

-Member Kattouw brought up a question around his use of the word reproducible… (vis-à-vis building open source systems), and he clarified that to mean something that could be taken and independently built by other government bodies.
+Member Kattouw brought up a question from Chair Jerdonek around his use of the word reproducible (vis-à-vis building open source systems), and he clarified that to mean something that could be taken and independently built by other government bodies.

 Chair Jerdonek mentioned some other items to be discussed: 1) concern for patent infringement, 2) should the City own the copyright or dual copyright